 Attention Mechanism-based Recommendation.
 Deep learning’s attention process [31] is comparable to humans’ selective visual attention mechanism.
 Its purpose is to swiftly find more relevant information to the task goal among a significant volume of information.
 It is frequently used in text translation, sequence modeling, image recognition, video description, etc. Bahdanau et al. [32] pioneered the attention mechanism for machine translation within the Encoder-Decoder architecture.
 It can discover the shortest path between any two points, regardless of their distance or order.
 Deep Interest Network (DIN) [42] model calculates the correlation between users’ previous shopping histories and potential items using the attention mechanism.
 On the other hand, the DIN model does not take into account the time of user behavior and assumes that user behavior is independent of each other.
 Deep Interest Evolution Network (DIEN) [43] holds that user interest is dynamic and shifts over time.
 A user interest extraction layer and a user interest evolution layer are presented based on DIN.
 Local activation is incorporated in each stage of GRU to boost the representation of relevant interests and mimic the movement of interests indicated by users in the behavior sequence.
 Deep Session Interest Network (DSIN) [44] argues that the user behavior sequence has a hierarchical structure.
 User behavior in a single session is similar, and user behavior in subsequent sessions is considerably different.
 With high interpretability, the attention mechanism may distinguish the value of user behavior and screen out behaviors that are strongly related but irrelevant to objectives.

 As we can see from above that awareness of the drawbacks associated with the traditional recommendation approach stimulates various of efforts in different directions.
 HINE-based Recommendation tries to overcome problems with homogeneous networks; Sequential recommendation aims to capture the temporal shifting patterns of user preferences.
-Realizing the root of the preference comes by users’ intention, many efforts have been conducted to capture the users intention.
+Realizing the root of the preference comes by the user’s intention, many efforts have been conducted to capture the user’s intention.
 Intention-aware Recommendation simply tries to directly link user intents with behavior which ignores the behaviors conflict and intents transitions.
 Recent development on Machine Learning and Deep Learning shed new lights on the problem, Attention Mechanism-based Recommendation is a brave attempt.
 Deep Interest Evolution Network and Deep Session Interest Network are examples.
 However, neither explicitly represents users’ intention and preference in a hierarchical structure.
 To address the issues identified, we propose a hierarchical user intention and preference framework for Sequential Recommendation based on relation-aware heterogeneous information network embedding as descripted in the following section.

 3 Methodology